Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

 Can I make contributions through my employer on a pre-tax basis?

 If your employer offers a "salary reduction" plan (also known as a Section 125 plan or cafeteria plan), you can make contributions to your HSA on a pre-tax basis (meaning before income taxes and FICA taxes).
 If you make a contribution on a pre-tax basis, you cannot take the "above-the-line" deduction on your personal taxes.

 When can "catch-up" contributions be made to my HSA?

 If you are age 55 or older, you can make additional "catch-up" contributions to your HSA.
 The amount of this additional catch-up contribution is published annually by the U.S. Treasury Department.
-For 2013 and 2014, the catch-up contribution amount is $1,000.
+For 2019, the catch-up contribution amount is $1,000.

 When is the deadline for contributions to an HSA for any particular year?

 You may make HSA contributions for a particular year no later than the deadline, without extensions, for filing your federal income tax return for that year.
 For calendar year taxpayers, this is generally April 15 following the year for which the contributions were made.